Run a Free St. Louis Public Records Search on Anybody

 Both types of searches require registration; name-based searches can be used to look up someone’s criminal record and for oneself.
 Fingerprints for fingerprint-based searches can be captured at these locations.

-Name-based searches cost $15.00 and can also be done by mailing a request for a criminal record check form.
+Name-based searches cost $15.00 and can also be done by mailing a Request for a Criminal Record Check Form.
 Fingerprint-based searches cost $8.50 for capture of the prints and $20.00 for a state check.
 An additional $13.25 applies if a federal check is required.

 Federal Bureau of Investigation (FBI): While MACHS allows for a federal criminal records check, interested parties can also contact the FBI to obtain a national criminal history check, a fingerprint-based search.15 It costs $18.00 and can be done electronically or by mail requests.

 Missouri Department of Corrections (MODOC): The MODOC has a public records repository of incarcerated inmates and those released into the community serving probation and parole terms.
-This database is accessed for free using the Missouri Criminal Records Offender Search Tool.
+This database is accessed for free using the Missouri Offender Search Tool.

 Missouri Sex Offender Registry: The Missouri State Highway Patrol furnishes a sex offender registry, a public index for individuals convicted of sex crimes.
 It is accessed at no cost using the Missouri Sex Offender Search Tool.